cs-uob/COMS10012/exercises/part2/src/http/setup.md

 ## Lab machine, with vagrant

-If you are using vagrant on a lab machine directly (e.g. not over ssh) then you will need to tell vagrant which ports to forward, that is which ports within the VM to make available outside the VM.
+If you want to run a server inside a vagrant VM and connect to it with a browser directly on the lab machine (outside the VM), then you will need to tell vagrant which ports within the VM to make available outside the VM.
 Open your vagrantfile and add the line

     config.vm.network "forwarded_port", guest: 8000, host: 8000

 in the main block (just before the `config.vm.provision` line will do), then restart your VM if it is already running.
-This tells vagrant to open a server on port 8000 on the host, and forward any traffic to port 8000 on the VM.
+This tells vagrant to open a server on port 8000 on the host (the lab machine), and forward any traffic it receives to port 8000 on the VM.

-You can now start the VM, run a server in the VM, and connect to it from the browser on the lab machine.
+You can now start the VM, run a server inside the VM, and connect to it from the browser on the lab machine.

 Proceed to [exploring HTTP](explore.md) and run the server (the `nc` command) inside the VM, but use the browser on the lab machine directly.
-Note that the `http-response` file mentioned on that page needs to go in the correct folder on the VM, where you started the server.
+Note that the `http-response` file mentioned on that page needs to go in the correct folder inside the VM, where you started the server.

 ## Your own machine, without vagrant